Gender Discrimination and Sexual Harassment

 - Notice of outcome

 When you have a complaint, question or concern regarding Title IX you have several options on how to proceed.
-The policy and procedures for complaints is listed under Policy & Procedure.
 This page explains what to report and to whom you can report it.

 If it is an emergency situation we urge you to contact Campus Safety, 315-268-6666 or Potsdam Police, 911, directly.
 Campus Safety can accept anonymous reports.
 Campus Safety is required to report all Title IX related cases to the Title IX Coordinator.